Aliases for LY96 Gene

 GeneCards Summary for LY96 Gene

 LY96 (Lymphocyte Antigen 96) is a Protein Coding gene.
-Diseases associated with LY96 include neonatal abstinence syndrome and intestinal botulism.
-Among its related pathways are Development Slit-Robo signaling and Development Slit-Robo signaling.
+Diseases associated with LY96 include intestinal botulism and wound botulism.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Immune System.
 GO annotations related to this gene include coreceptor activity and lipopolysaccharide receptor activity.

 UniProtKB/Swiss-Prot Summary for LY96 Gene